Top Linkedin Services

 LinkedIn is a social media platform aimed more at professionals who are looking to enhance their careers and widen their prospects, opposed to keeping in touch with friends and commenting on what each other had for lunch.

-So if you’re looking to make your mark in the world, this is a good place to promote yourself.
+So if you’re looking to make your mark in the world, this is a good place to promote yourself and find emails on LinkedIn.

 Regardless of the industry you’re in, or who your target audience is, LinkedIn is a great source for finding potential clients.